 Organization Tip #2: Baskets and Bins

-Baskets have become my best friend and the different styles I found work so well together.
+Baskets and storage bins have become my best friend and the different styles I found work so well together.
 I wanted a clean and crisp vibe, but not completely monochromatic either.
 A grey, white and natural color palette is what I settled on to create the look.
 It would make it easy to match baskets for a cohesive look like these water hyacinth baskets.

 If I am being honest, I need labels in my life, because I can never remember where I put things and I feel so lost.
 Labels are like a friend I haven’t seen in forever waving me over to the cool girls lunch table.
 Seriously.